Bestra/ember-training-slides/slides.md

 - display the same model in many contexts
 - logic specific to a particular view/template
-- logicless templates == logic in controllers
+- logicless templates == view logic in controllers

 ---
 # Controllers are singletons

+- There's only one of each kind in your app
+- It doesn't go away between requests
+- If you make a mess you have to clean it up
 ^
 - Controllers stick around after being instantiated.